nchalv/key-salting-for-data-skew/source-creation/random-text-generator/readme.md

 ### The algorithm
 To create every line of the text, we select a specific word which will act as the **hot key**, e.g. *pepega*.
-We perform ***w*** *Bernoulli trials* with a probability of success set at *0.3*.
+We perform ***w*** *Bernoulli trials* with a probability of success set at *p*.
 In case of success, we insert the selected word, in our case *pepega*, in the text.
 Otherwise, we insert a randomly selected word.